bonaventuresimeon/NativeSeries/5.0 - Deploy-with-Helm/readme.md

 ```

 ### 2. Create Helm Chart for app
-- Prep  the chat, rm the content in templetes folder or modify the manifest file to suit your app deployment.
+- Prep  the chat, you may want to rm the content in templetes folder or modify the manifest file to suit your app deployment.
 Create deployment, service,secret, ingress etc.

 ```
 helm create student-tracker